 Create a Maintenance Checklist:

 This is another important thing you should know about keeping your fleet running.
-California, for example, has a lot of amazing fleet services that come with maintenance packages to keep your business running perfectly.
-Create a checklist for the person you put in charge of the California DMV fleet services’ vehicle maintenance to ensure no vehicle maintenance is overlooked.
+For example, California has many amazing fleet services that come with maintenance packages to keep your business running perfectly.
+Create a checklist for the person you put in charge of the California DMV fleet services‘ vehicle maintenance to ensure no vehicle maintenance is overlooked.
 We have also created a list to help guide you:

 - Look for leaks

 - Inspect belts

 - Check all major functionalities.

 To be in charge of keeping your fleet running, you should incorporate the use of technology for your vehicle maintenance.
 Make use of software to manage your maintenance tasks.
 The fleet maintenance software programs provide essential data such as low maintenance dates, part replacements, mileage, and every other maintenance that the vehicle needs.
 The use of technology allows you to stay on top of all maintenance needs and makes scheduling and keeping track of your vehicle maintenance much easier.
 When you go digital, you might get automatic alerts informing you of needed maintenance for your fleets.